Miracle at the Meadowlands: Giants

 Wellington Mara had been running football operations himself since joining the organization in the late 1930s, long after most teams had hired a general manager.
-He continued to do so even after inheriting the team upon the death of his father, Tim, in 1958.
-While he had delegated some of his authority to Robustelli in 1974, he still had the final say in football matters.
+He continued to do so even after becoming part-owner upon the death of his father, Tim, in 1958.
+While he had delegated some of his authority to Robustelli in 1974 (which effectively made Robustelli the team's first dedicated general manager), he still had the final say in football matters.
 However, the fan revolt that erupted in the wake of the Fumble made the Maras realize that they needed to delegate most of the decisions that divided them.
-As with many other team matters, they kept arguing over whom to hire as general manager; in the off-season, they called on NFL commissioner Pete Rozelle to mediate.
-He suggested George Young, then an executive with the Miami Dolphins, who only took the job after he was granted complete control of the football side of the operation.
+As with many other team matters, they kept arguing over whom to replace Robustelli; in the off-season, they called on NFL Commissioner Pete Rozelle to mediate.
+He suggested George Young, then an executive with the Miami Dolphins.
+Young only took the job after the Maras granted him the title of general manager, with complete control of the football side of the operation.
 He proved to be a superb judge of talent, drafting Phil Simms, Lawrence Taylor and other future Giants stars over the next few seasons.

 In 1981, Perkins hired a new defensive coordinator, Bill Parcells, a New England Patriots assistant who was out of coaching in 1979 after serving as head coach at Air Force in 1978.
 When Perkins resigned after the 1982 season to succeed the late Bear Bryant at the University of Alabama, Parcells took over as head coach.
 He survived a disastrous first season to lead the talent Young had acquired to two Super Bowl championships.